Characterizations of Proportional Division Value in TU-Games via Fixed-Population Consistency: Introduction

 Finally, we study a \emph{nullified-game consistency} axiom.
-This axiom requires that when some players’ payoffs are fixed, the solution for the remaining players, computed in the game adjusted to account for these fixed payoffs, coincides with their original payoffs.
-The population of players remains unchanged, but the contributions of the ``nullified'' players, whose payoffs have been fixed, are effectively neutralized in the residual game.
-Combined with efficiency and a fairness condition, this axiom provides two characterizations of the proportional division value (Theorems \ref{thm:nullifiedconsistencyer} and \ref{thm:nullifiedconsistencyadd}).
+This axiom considers a situation in which the payoffs of some players are taken as fixed and asks how the solution should treat the remaining players.
+The original game is adjusted by neutralizing the role of the players whose payoffs have already been fixed, while the player set itself is unchanged.
+The requirement is that the payoffs assigned to the remaining players in this adjusted game coincide with their original payoffs.
+Thus, the axiom provides another fixed-population consistency test: after some payoff obligations have been accounted for, applying the solution to the corresponding residual game should reproduce the payoffs of the players who remain active in the allocation problem.
+Combined with efficiency and a fairness-related condition, this axiom provides two characterizations of the proportional division value (Theorems~\ref{thm:nullifiedconsistencyer} and~\ref{thm:nullifiedconsistencyadd}).

-Taken together, our results show that the proportional division value is not only simple and intuitive, but also that, if one requires solutions to satisfy fixed-population consistency as well as efficiency and/or fairness-related conditions, it is the unique solution meeting these criteria.
+Taken together, our results show that the proportional division value is not only simple and intuitive, but also robust to several forms of fixed-population consistency.
+The three groups of axioms studied in the paper formalize different ways in which a TU-game may be modified: the grand coalition worth may change, a game may be decomposed and recomposed, or some players' payoffs may be fixed and incorporated into a residual game.
+Across these different comparisons, the proportional division value is the unique solution satisfying the corresponding consistency requirements together with efficiency and/or fairness-related conditions where appropriate.

+A possible criticism of the proportional division value is that it does not exploit the full information contained in a TU-game, most notably intermediate coalition worths, and therefore cannot capture complementarity or substitutability encoded in the characteristic function.
+This observation is valid.
+However, it reflects a trade-off between informational richness and simplicity.
+The proportional division value is parsimonious and transparent: it depends only on stand-alone worths and the grand coalition worth.
+This parsimony is attractive in applications where coalition values beyond small groups are difficult to interpret, costly to elicit, or statistically noisy.
+It is also natural in environments that resemble bargaining problems, where individual outside options and the aggregate surplus are more salient than the values of all intermediate coalitions.
+In such environments, a solution that relies only on individual stand-alone worths and the aggregate value generated by the grand coalition may provide a useful benchmark.